particle-iot/docs/src/content/reference/device-os/firmware.md

 Returns: `byte`

 `write()` will return the number of bytes written, though reading that number is optional.

+Because the `Wire` class inherits from `Stream` you can also use methods from the Print classes to format output.

 ```cpp
 // EXAMPLE USAGE